Installation Guide

 Drush Installation

-Use cURL to fetch the tarball:
+Use cURL or wget to fetch the tarball:

 NES_D7_VERSION="7.103.8+7.103.1:drupal" && curl --header "Authorization: Bearer $NES_ACCESS_TOKEN" --output ./nes-d7.zip \